mpurbo/lets-get-functional/content/docs/monoid.md

     return reduced;
 }
 ```
-This generic function is basically showing what we can do with a Monoid structure.
+This generic function is basically showing what we can do with a Monoidal structure.
 We can operate it with another Monoid of the same type, to produce another Monoid of the same type. `Integer` _addition_ is a Monoid. `String` and `List` are some examples of another Monoidal structure.

 As a Monoid, the imperative code for summing all `Integer` numbers can be expressed as follows: